-We all know one of the most common problems that every new parent face is making sure their babies get enough sleep.
+We all know one of the most common problems that every new parent faces is making sure their babies get enough sleep.
 They also want to monitor their child while they’re sleeping.

 White noise is a type of noise that is produced by combining sounds of all different frequencies together.
 This noise can help exhausted parents of newborns to cover up other noises that might wake a sleeping baby.